RustFestEU/blog.rustfest.eu/_posts/2017-06-21-next-destination-zurich.md

   - gandro
 ---

 It's time to begin another adventure!
 After previous fun in Berlin and Kyiv, we're getting ready for Zürich, Switzerland!
-We hope you'll join us on **September 30th and October 1st, 2017** at [focusTerra](https://goo.gl/maps/cPY6GJoF8Hm) near ETH.
+We hope you'll join us on **September 30th and October 1st, 2017** at [the NO building of ETH](https://www.erdw.ethz.ch/en/department/location.html#no) (follow the "focusTerra" signs!)

 <!-- TODO: Insert some cool picture of Zürich -->